 Yes of course.
 Although there is always a clear line in my work, no matter of its presentation framework (theater, public space, museum or gallery), all my works tend to be relatively "quiet."
 The sculpture tangibility of the body is always present, as well as the immobility that we acquire as performers-dancers, and the paradox of this choreographic immobility.
 What changes is the duration, is the idea if there is a clear start and end of the performance, and certainly the approach to the audience.

 It is a co-existence in space and time through sound and energy.
 Assuming that the energy of the visual work comes from the inner entity and diffuses outward, while we focus on the same time our attention to the moving body, which is also pushed by an inner vibration outwards, we realize that these two energy lines pulsate.

-Source: LIFO magazine: issue may 2015 / Athens – Greece
+Source: LIFO / Athens – Greece

 # On Friday the 22nd of July, the choreographic installation, 3 mountains not to climb, of Spyros Kouvaras and Synthesis 748 Company, had its European premiere at Roman Odeum in Patras.

 Synthesis 748 was established in Paris in 2008 and since then has produced 8 hybrid, dance performances, which have been presented in theatres, festivals, galleries and museums in France, Germany, Greece, Sweden, Argentina, Colombia and elsewhere.

 As the performance’s brochure informs us, the choreographer, inspired by F. Nietzsche’s “The Birth of Tragedy" created an environment of a Live installation in movement.